 - 15 oz. can black beans

-- Optional toppings: fresh cilantro, green onions, vegan sour cream, guacamole, avocado, hot sauce, etc.
+- Fresh cilantro, green onions, nutritional yeast, vegan shredded cheese or cheese sauce, vegan sour cream, guacamole, avocado, hot sauce, etc.

-- In a large skillet over medium-high heat, saute onion for about 7-8 minutes.
+- In a large skillet over medium-high heat, saute onion for 7-8 minutes.
+(I use 3 Tbsp. water/vegetable broth for no-oil saute method, adding more as needed.)

-- Reduce heat to med-low.
+- Reduce heat to medium-low.
 Add black beans (rinsed and drained), tomatoes with juice, corn, and salsa.
-Cook 10 minutes.
+Lightly simmer for about 10 minutes, stirring occasionally.
+(Then salt to taste if desired.)

 - When potatoes are done, cut them lengthwise, but not all the way through.
 Gently squeeze and fluff with a fork.